WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

 -  LDAP compliant directory (for external authentication)

 -  Apache Maven 3+ (required to build from source).

+- Git (can be used to clone the project source from Github)

 Setting up the WCT database
 =====================================